 It only uses 280k of system memory on the test machine.
 The download is 8.5Mb.
 The installed program occupies about 12Mb scattered between the Program Files and Program Data folders on the C: drive.
 There could be other components stored elsewhere.
 Getting the full picture about software installations isn’t easy when you run Windows 7.

 One week has passed since installing the software.
 There’s been no performance hit running Security Essentials.
 System benchmarks are the same with and without the program installed.

 This compares with Norton Internet Security 2010 which slowed the machine by 4 percent at first.
 It then worsened to the point where it became unusable after ten hours.

 Microsoft’s program took seconds to download.
 Then another five minutes or so to fetch the necessary anti-malware signatures.
 The system runs Windows 7 beta.
-It’s completely up-to-date which meant things were smooth.
+It is up-to-date which meant things were smooth.
 The Security Essentials installer insists you download and install all the Windows updates first.

 Scanning goes on for ever

 I ran a full system scan and regretted the decision.
 Scanning isn’t fast.
 The software warns users scans may take some time.
 The first scan was still running some six hours after first installing the software.